SumoLogic/sumologic-documentation/docs/dashboards-new/panels.md

 ![map panel.png](/img/dashboards-new/panels/map-panel.png)

 Maps identify where requests are coming from.
-These are ideal for [geolocation] (../../05Search/Search-Query-Language/Search-Operators/Geo-Lookup.md "Geo Lookup (Map)") data.
+These are ideal for [geolocation](../search/search-query-language/search-operators/Geo-Lookup.md) data.

 :::note
 You may not see map panels render if hardware acceleration is disabled on your browser.